scipion-em/docs/docs/developer/developers.rst

 * :doc:`Architecture<architecture>`.
 Take a look at the "big picture" of the Scipion architecture.
 * :doc:`Scipion-EM-Classes<scipion-em-classes>` Diagram containing EM Classes and its relations.
 * :doc:`Release-notes<release-notes>` What has been done in each release.
-* :doc:`Scipion-roadmap-2019<roadmap-2019>` What we want to do for the next release.

 .. _extending-scipion: